UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-premetric-spaces.lagda.md

   is-cauchy-map-cauchy-approximation-Premetric-Space = pr2 f
 ```

-### Limits of a cauchy approximation in a premetric space
+### Limits of a Cauchy approximation in a premetric space

 ```agda
 module _